skidoodl/My-First-Eldritch-Evil/README.md

       * Sleeping the pet actually takes time
       * Player can perform some actions while pet is sleeping
    * Added easily togglable stats menu
-   * Added responsive menu GUI
    * Reimplementation of moods
    * Shopping system completely reworked
-      * Shop opens in seperate window to allow multitasking
+      * Shop opens in separate window to allow multitasking
       * _Information about items and use now visible (unfinished)_
    * _Inventory system completely reworked (unimplemented)_
       * Player can now organize inventory order
       * Player can now sell items from their inventory
    * _Complete overhaul of the fitness system (unimplemented)_
-      * Exercising now has a greater impact on gameplay
+      * Exercising now has a greater impact on gameplay.
       * Exercising the pet is now a more active process (...get it?)
       * Introduced fitness plans (still in the early stages) (unimplemented)
    * _Introduced more skill/physical-related stats for pet (unimplemented)_